MindSwipe/blog/c#2wasm/entry.md

 ```

 And run the project, you should see `Concat got Hello World` in your console, which means you successfully passed strings into the client app, hooray!

+## That's all folks

+And that's it.
+Remember WASI is very much still in it's infancy, and C# WASI doubly so, I fully expect (and hope) this to be useless information in the not so distance future.